The-AI-Alliance/microsite-template/README-template.md

 1. Add your initial custom content to the `README.md`.
 1. **If** you plan to publish the website from the `latest` branch, merge changes to that branch from `main`.
 1. Edit the repo's _Settings_.
     1. On the repo's home page in GitHub, click the _Settings_ "gear" on the upper right-hand side.
     1. Scroll down to _Features_ and click _Discussions_ to enable them (unless you don't want them; in this case, remove the URL on the `docs/contributing.markdown` page!).
     1. On the left-hand side, click the link for _Pages_.
-Under _Branch_, select the `main` or `latest` branch depending on which one you want to use, then select the `/docs` directory.
+Under _Branch_, select the `main` or `latest` branch depending on which one you want to use, then select the `/docs` directory. (**NOTE:** Make the repo is _public_ or else the pages won't get published.)
-  1. On the left-hand side, click the link for _Secrets and variables_ > _Actions_.
-In the center of the page, make sure the _Secrets_ tab is selected, then click the _New repository secret_ green button and enter five secrets needed for metrics collection.
-Ask Dean Wampler ([email](mailto:dwampler@thealliance.ai), [Slack](https://ai-alliance-workspace.slack.com/team/U068AL1C30E)), Joe Olson ([email](mailto:Joe.Olson@ibm.com), [Slack](https://ai-alliance-workspace.slack.com/team/U06LFUAM5HN)), or Trevor Grant ([email](mailto:trevor.grant@ibm.com), [Slack](https://ai-alliance-workspace.slack.com/team/U06KCJ31771)) for the list of secrets and the values to use.
-1. Create a _Project_ to track your work.
+1. (Optional) Create a _Project_ (i.e., a dashboard) to track your work.
 Click the _Project_ tab in the repo GitHub page and then either click the _+ New project+_ button or if you want your project to join an existing dashboard, click the _Link a project_ button and find the correct project.
 1. Add the website in the appropriate location on the Alliance GitHub organization [README](https://github.com/The-AI-Alliance/) and the Alliance GitHub [website](https://the-ai-alliance.github.io/#the-ai-alliance-projects).
 1. Delete the files `README-template.md`, `finish-microsite.sh`, and any of the `LICENSE.*` files that don't apply to your project.
 1. Final steps.